SLO | EN

 Learning and teaching methods

-Lectures and exercises are foreseen, where theoretically gained knowledge strengthens on concrete instances.
-Students in frame of exercises finish also seminar paper, that he comprises fieldwork and analysis of concrete realistic example.
+Lectures using MS Power Point presentations and exercises are foreseen, where theoretically gained knowledge strengthens on concrete instances.
+Students in frame of exercises also finish the report seminar paper, comprising fieldwork and analysis of concrete realistic example.

 Intended learning outcomes - knowledge and understanding